Project introduction ---

 Artikkelikuva: Project introduction

-The SERkut Electrical and Electronic Equipment Scrap in Circulation with New Operating Models is a project that promotes the recycling of machinery and equipment materials originating from municipal organisations.
+The SERkut Electrical and Electronic Equipment Scrap in Circulation with New Operating Models was a project that promoted the recycling of machinery and equipment materials originating from municipal organisations.

 Objective

-The SERkut project aims to improve the recycling process for machinery and equipment materials, primarily WEEE (Waste Electrical and Electronic Equipment), from municipal organisations.
-The goal is to ensure the growing material flow enables new product and service innovations.
-Furthermore, the project seeks to activate and strengthen cooperation among different organisations in the field, thereby complementing the industry’s ecosystem.
+The SERkut project aimed to improve the recycling process for machinery and equipment materials, primarily WEEE (Waste Electrical and Electronic Equipment), from municipal organisations.
+The goal was to ensure the growing material flow enables new product and service innovations.
+Furthermore, the project sought to activate and strengthen cooperation among different organisations in the field, thereby complementing the industry’s ecosystem.

-During the SERkut project, the focus will be on the quantity of materials and stock, material flows, collaboration, and the anticipation and planning of repairs and schedules.
-The project supports the Uusimaa smart specialisation strategy, which emphasises innovation-based sustainable growth through the wise use of resources, and the regional program, which highlights Uusimaa’s role as a pioneer in circular economy innovations.
+During the SERkut project, the focus was on the quantity of materials and stock, material flows, collaboration, and the anticipation and planning of repairs and schedules.
+The project supported the Uusimaa smart specialisation strategy, which emphasises innovation-based sustainable growth through the wise use of resources, and the regional program, which highlights Uusimaa’s role as a pioneer in circular economy innovations.

 Duration, Partners, Funding, and Budget